tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

 All of these settings, and many more, are stored in a series of XML configuration files.
 Understanding what is in these files can help you understand the SSRS architecture better, troubleshoot problems more in-depth, and customize your installations.

-Let’s take a look at what these files are.
+Let's take a look at what these files are.

 **Where ARE They?**